dereuromark/cakephp-tinyauth/docs/README.md

 	],
 ```
 This way you keep it DRY.

+## Custom Allow or ACL adapters
+You can easily switch out the INI file adapters for both using `allowAdapter` and `aclAdapter` config.
+This way you can also read from DB or provide any other API driven backend to read the data from for your authentication or authorization.

 ## Troubleshooting
 First of all: Isolate the issue.
 Never mix **authentication** and **authorization** (read the top part again).